worldofthecell/SWEngatFontbonne.github.io/README - old.md

 ### Procedure
-In this assignment, we're going to clone the repository and make our changes.
-When we're done, we'll commit it push into the `master` to send to GitHub.
+In this assignment, we're going to make a new branch called `add-MY-profile-page` and make our change to that copy.
+When we're done, we'll commit it (to `add-MY-profile-page`) and then merge `add-MY-profile-page` back into the `master` to send to GitHub.

 1. Configure your credentials.
 Configure your user name with the command `git config --global user.name “your user name”`.
 You configure your email with the similar command `git config --global user.email “your email address”`.
 Check your changes by typing `git config user.name` and `git config user.email`.